Necrotizing vasculitisArteritis; Angiitis

 - Hoarseness or changing voice

-- Symptoms related to damage of the arteries that supply the heart (coronary arteries)
+- Chest pain from damage of the arteries that supply the heart (coronary arteries)

 Exams and Tests

-The doctor will perform a physical exam.
-A nervous system (neurological) examination may show signs of nerve damage.
+The health care provider will do a complete physical exam.
+A nervous system (neurological) exam may show signs of nerve damage.

 Tests that may be done include:

-- Biopsy of the muscle, organ, tissue, or nerve biopsy
+- Biopsy of the skin, muscle, organ tissue, or nerve

 - Chest x-ray